-Zarina Hashmi is an Indian-born, American artist.
+Zarina Hashmi was an Indian-born, American artist.
 Her work spans drawing, printmaking, and sculpture.
 Her art is informed by her identity as an Indian woman and having been born a Muslim.
 Her work evokes and explores the idea of home, distances, and trajectories, influenced by her own extensive travels.
-She uses visual elements from Islamic religious decoration, especially the regular geometry commonly found in Islamic architecture.
+She used visual elements from Islamic religious decoration, especially the regular geometry commonly found in Islamic architecture.
 Her abstract and spare geometric style of her early works have been compared to Minimalists such as Sol LeWitt.

 Born in Aligarh, India in 1937, she earned a degree in mathematics before studying a variety of printmaking methods in Thailand, France (where she was apprenticed to Stanley William Hayter), and printmaker Toshi Yoshido in Tokyo, Japan.

 During the 1980s, Zarina served as a board member of the New York Feminist Art Institute and an instructor of papermaking workshops at the affiliated Women’s Center for Learning.
 While on the editorial board of the feminist art journal Heresies, she contributed to the ‘Third World Women’ issue.